securitybunker/databunker.org/content/use-case/data-minimization/index.md

 1. Secret sauce

-## How does Databunker can help with Data Minimization?
+## How does Databunker help with Data Minimization?

 ### 1. Consolidate all customer personal data from different databases and store it only in Databunker.